 Inspired by the lessons that 2017 taught us, we’ve compiled a list of key tactics for effectively handling the negative impact natural disasters can have on your salespeople’s compensation.

 Create a safety valve in your incentive compensation plan – a guaranteed minimum – to protect salespeople from ever earning less than a certain floor or threshold value in any given sales period.
 There are a few formulas you can use, but traditionally, pay is calculated as a straightforward max value between a salesperson’s estimated earnings and the guaranteed floor value.
 The following example is based on projected earnings of $10,000 and $5,000:

 b.
 Pay at Target

-Many compensation plans include a target earnings value that establishes the amount an average rep will earn if, for instance, he attains 100% of his quota.
+Many compensation plans include a target earnings value, which establishes the amount an average rep will earn upon achieving 100% quota attainment.

 When disaster strikes, a company might decide to adjust the pay for those impacted so that their earnings default to the target earnings value (or higher if, despite hardship, they outperform the target).